 Oh!
-And lets’t not forget that its strategical position and warm temperatures all year round makes it a timeless tourist destination.
+And let’s not forget that its strategic position and warm temperatures all year round make it a timeless tourist destination.

-If a summer on the beach is what you are looking for, but you are also attracted by historical places, great shopping and quaint cities, the Orange County in California is the perfect choice for you.
+If a summer on the beach is what you are looking for, but you are also attracted by historical places, great shopping, and quaint cities, Orange County in California is the perfect choice for you.

 There are so many things to do in Orange County that you could spend there the entire summer without getting bored.
 However, if you are staying for a short time, do not miss the following activities:

-- Stroll down Newport Beach Pier and Balboa Pier, some of the best beaches in Orange County.
+✔ Stroll down Newport Beach Pier and Balboa Pier, some of the best beaches in Orange County.

 Tide pooling, swimming, surfing, sandcastle building are all popular on Oregon’s beaches or putting a towel down to relax in the sun and enjoy the ocean breeze.